Mar del Plata International Film Festival

 The Mar del Plata International Film Festival (Festival Internacional de Cine de Mar del Plata) is an international film festival that takes place every November in the city of Mar del Plata, Argentina.
-It is the only competitive feature festival recognized by the FIAPF in Latin America, and the oldest in this category in the Americas.
+It is the only competitive feature festival in Latin America that is recognized by the FIAPF, and it is the oldest in this category in the Americas.
 The festival is organized by the National Institute of Cinema and Audiovisual Arts (INCAA).